James Nyamweya: Relationships with people

-All those who were privileged to work with Nyamweya describe him as a warm-hearted individual, a good friend to all, and morally upright.
-Despite his high academic and professional standing, nature blessed him with a rare modesty to blend well with all and sundry no matter their status in society.
+All those who wereworked with Nyamweya described him as a warm-hearted individual, moral characteristics.
+Despite his academic and professional standing, he showed rare modesty to blend well with in society.
 His actions were clear testimony to his expressed firm believe that in any competitive situation there shall be winners and losers and, therefore, once the best man or woman has won an election life must continue.

 For instance, despite losing to Lawrence George Sagini in the 1961 pre-independence elections, thereafter his relations with Sagini remained cordial.
 Daughters of the former two political rivals, Joyce and Margaret, who were in the same school continued to enjoy a ride in any of either father's cars when it was end of term.
 Sagini's driver often picked up the boys, while Nyamweya's driver took the girls as they travelled to Kisii for school holidays.
 This close relationship extended to the political standpoints of the two political giants from Kisii.
 The two often consulted first before seeking the involvement of other Members of Parliament from Kisii with regard to the best position to take whenever major crisis arose in Kenyatta's government.